paulirom/CodeClub/content/page/about.md

   - open *blogposttemplate.md*
   - change *title*, *subtitle*, *author*, *date*, *categories* and *tags*
   - change the contents and/or add code
-  - choose a filename and save as *filename.md* to the *blogpost template* folder
+  - choose a filename and save as *filename.md* to the *content/post* folder
   - done!
 Your contribution will be posted with the next update of the weblog